diffel12/Chances/README.md

 3. unZIP the file so it can access other files,

+4. hit "RUN GAME.html" to run the game,

+5. Play and have fun!

 ### Update 1.9.3:

 fixed a bug that broke the 2.5 sec cd mode!